You Say: Composition

-"You Say" is originally in the key of F major, with a tempo of 74 beats per minute.
-Written in common time, the song is based around a chord progression of F-Am–Dm–B♭.
-Daigle's vocal range spans from D3 to A4 during the song.
+Sheet music for "You Say" is in the key of F major in common time, with a tempo of 74 beats per minute, and a chord progression of F-Am–Dm–B♭.
+Daigle's vocal range spans from D3 to A4.

 Commercial performance

 The song debuted at No. 53 on the Billboard Hot 100 on the issue week of July 28, 2018.
 In its ninth week, it climbed to No. 44; it reached a new peak of No. 29 in March 2019.
 It remained on the chart for 43 weeks.

 It debuted at No. 33 on the Billboard Christian Songs chart on the issue week of July 21, 2018.
 The following week, it jumped to No. 1, becoming Daigle's third No. 1 on the chart, and breaking the record for the biggest jump to No. 1.
 It has since stayed there for 113 weeks, breaking the record for longest running song in the chart's history held by "Oceans (Where Feet May Fail)" by Hillsong United.
 As of April 25, 2019, it has stayed on the chart for 101 weeks.
 The song has spent 17 weeks at No. 1 on the Christian Airplay chart.
-The song also crossed over to the Canadian Hot 100, New Zealand Hot Singles chart, and Scotland Singles Chart, and Belgian Ultratip Chart, France, Switzerland and in the Netherlands.
+The song also crossed over to the Canadian Hot 100, New Zealand Hot Singles chart, and Scotland Singles Chart, and Belgian Ultratop Chart, France, Switzerland and in the Netherlands.

 It also debuted at No. 5 on the Billboard Digital Songs chart, breaking the record for the highest-ever debut by a contemporary Christian artist with a non-holiday song.
 It was ranked at No. 50 on Billboard's Decade-End Digital Songs chart.
 It also crossed over to the Billboard Adult Top 40 chart, peaking at No. 5.

-The song received a quadruple platinum certification from the Recording Industry Association of America (RIAA) on March 3, 2021.
+The song received a six-times platinum certification from the Recording Industry Association of America (RIAA) on May 10, 2023.

 Music video

 A music video for the single "You Say" was released on July 13, 2018.
 The video shows Daigle singing the song around a house in soft, golden-hour lighting.
-The video has over 268 million views on YouTube.
+The video has over 300 million views on YouTube.